Blog – Posted on Sunday, Jun 17

 12. Blow-up and Other Stories by Julio Cortázar

 First published in 1967 under the title End of the Game and Other Stories, this collection includes fifteen short stories from the Argentine author Julio Cortázar.
 In it, Cortázar showcases his masterful use of language to tell vivid (if often bizarre) stories that seem to not make much sense — at least not at first glance.

 Published in 2012, this short story collection by Krys Lee offers a poignant glimpse into the Korean immigrant experience.
 Crossing decades and continents, the stories show children and adults alike as they face their pasts and fight for survival in less than ideal conditions.

 Standout Story: “Drifting House”

 If you’ve ever wondered what life was like in Ireland at the beginning of the 20th century, then look no further.
 The fifteen short stories in this collection form a vivid image of traditional Irish middle-class life at the height of Irish nationalism, and these middle-class citizens’ desperate search for identity.
-Published in 1914, several of the stories’ characters eventually make their way into Ulysses, Joyce’s magnum opus.
+Published in 1914, Dubliners was the first outing for several characters who eventually make their way into Ulysses, Joyce’s magnum opus.

 Standout Story: “The Dead”

 15. Everything’s Eventual: 14 Dark Tales by Stephen King

 Featuring some truly dark and horrific denouements, this short story collection includes three award-winning stories, one of which won the O. Henry Award for best short story of the year in 1996.
 Each story also includes personal commentary by King himself!